atbcb/ICTTestingBaseline/docs/28Built-inAccessibilityFeatures.md

 https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/text-of-the-standards-and-guidelines#502-interoperability-assistive-technology

+G178: Providing controls on the Web page that allow users to incrementally change the size of all text on the page up to 200 percent
+G179: Ensuring that there is no loss of content or functionality when the text resizes and text containers do not change their width

 ## Limitations, Assumptions, or Exceptions
 If the software is assistive technology and supports the accessibility services of a platform is **NOT required** to conform to
 E207.2 requirements for platforms and applications to conform to Level A and Level AA Success Criteria.